maysaahmed/Movie-Seeder/README.md

-# Schedule Movie Seeder API Service Laravel
+# Schedule Movie Seeder And API Service Laravel
 a schedule movie seeder that get top rated movies and genres from [themoviedb](https://www.themoviedb.org/) and an endpoint to list movies from the Database with the ability to filter with genres and sort by popularity and rates.

-# Getting started

 ## Installation